mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 Wholesome, unwholesome.
 It seems to me that wholesome or unwholesome is almost the same as purity or impurity.

-**Another person:** Does purity imply some sort of clarity or straightforwardness?
+**Another person:** Does *purity* imply some sort of clarity or straightforwardness?

-**Katagiri Roshi:** *Purity* in Buddhism is not a result of doing something.
-Purity is the activity itself of doing something.
+**Katagiri Roshi:** *Purity* in Buddhism is not a result of doing something, purity is the activity itself of doing something.
 That is purity.
 [It is] going beyond the idea of purity and impurity.
 The idea of purity is kind of a sense of human value.
-In terms of the dualistic sense, if you do *this*, then you can get *this*.
-And then you say it’s purity or impurity.
+In terms of the dualistic sense, if you do *this*, then you can get *this*, and then you say it’s purity or impurity.
 So impurity or purity [are] given to the result of the human activity.

 **Another person:** That’s why some translators like *wholesome*, because wholesome implies *whole*, no emphasis on result.